Ravindra0849/Ravindra0849/README.md

 <a href="https://www.nginx.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nginx/nginx-original.svg" alt="nginx" width="50" height="50"/> </a>
 <a href="https://nodejs.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nodejs/nodejs-original-wordmark.svg" alt="nodejs" width="50" height="50"/> </a>
 <a href="https://www.postgresql.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/postgresql/postgresql-original-wordmark.svg" alt="postgresql" width="50" height="50"/>

-⚡Designed and implemented infrastructure as code using Terraform to provision and manage AWS resources.
-⚡Implemented terraform concepts like locals, data sources, outputs, functions, count and count index, etc. to effectively develop the modules.
-⚡Skilled in branching strategies to facilitate collaboration and code stability and proficient in code reviews, merging, and resolving merge conflicts to maintain code quality.
-⚡	Advanced knowledge of setting up and configuring Jenkins pipelines for automated build, test, and deployment processes.
-⚡Extensive experience in creating Jenkins jobs, configuring build triggers, and integrating with version control systems.
-⚡Strong command of Maven for managing project dependencies and automating project builds.
-⚡Proficient in using SonarQube for static code analysis to identify and address code quality issues and configuration of quality gates and coding standards to enforce best practices.
-⚡Expertise in infrastructure automation using Ansible for configuration management and orchestration.
-⚡Proficient in utilizing Trivy for vulnerability scanning of container images and identifying security issues.
-⚡Having Experience in containerization using Docker to package application, ensuring consistency and portability across different environments.
-⚡Designed and implementing Docker containers, including creating Docker images, writing Docker files, and configuring container orchestration for seamless deployments and scaling.
-⚡
-⚡
-⚡
-⚡
-⚡
-⚡
-⚡

 ### Socials